-It is normal that most people with this condition does not display any symptoms.
-However, when symptoms do occur, it’s usually:
+It is normal that most people with this condition do not display any symptoms.
+However, when symptoms do occur, they usually include:

 - Back pain and stiffness

-- Pain after prolonged inactivity (eg: prolonged sitting, waking up from bed)
+- Pain after prolonged inactivity (eg: prolonged sitting, getting up from bed)

 - Leg pain

-The area affected varies depending on the level of the nerve being irritated and compressed.
+The affected areas vary depending on the level of the nerve being irritated and compressed.

-There is no treatment to reverse the process of spondylosis as it is a process of degeneration.
-However, measurements can be taken to relieve the symptoms.
-Which includes:
+There is no treatment to reverse the process of spondylosis as it is a degenerative condition.
+However, means can be taken to relieve the symptoms, which include: